openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 ### KNX IP Secure

 KNX IP Secure protects the traffic between openHAB and your KNX installation.
-It **requires a KNX Secure Router or a Secure IP Interface** and a KNX installation **with security features enabled in ETS tool**.
+It **requires a KNX Secure Router or a Secure IP Interface** and a KNX installation **with security features enabled in the ETS tool**.

-For _Secure routing_ mode, the so called `backbone key` needs to be configured in openHAB.
+For _Secure routing_ mode, the so-called `backbone key` needs to be configured in openHAB.
 It is created by the ETS tool and cannot be changed via the ETS user interface.

 - The backbone key can be extracted from Security report (ETS, Reports, Security, look for a 32-digit key) and specified in parameter `routerBackboneKey`.